uvarc/rc-website/content/userinfo/hpc/software/nextflow.md

 # main.nf:

-- The Snakefile contains the rules of your workflow (the steps)
+- The main.nf contains the processes of your workflow (the steps)
-- The target rule is your final output, Snakemake will determine the order of the rules in order to create that output
+- Your workflow will determine the order of the processes in order to create that output
 - Each rule consists of 3 required parts: the input files, the output files, and the shell (command)
-- Below is an example of a rule to align sequences using hisat.
+- Below is an example of a process to align sequences using hisat.
 The log and threads options are optional, but included for reference
 - The target output is a gene count matrix in a csv format

 ```